Vision-Action Policy 2025-2026

 Better eyes.

 DINOv2 ViT-S/14 replaces ViT-Tiny.
-Self-supervised pretraining on 142M images means the backbone encodes where objects are spatially, not just what class they are.
-384-dimensional embeddings, 256 tokens per camera — 2.6x more visual information.
+Its self-supervised pretraining on 142M images means the backbone encodes where objects are in space, not only what class they are.
+It gives 384 dimensional embeddings and 256 tokens per camera, which is 2.6x more visual information.

 PRANA v3 Architecture